Communicating in Today's World: Developing Verbal, Non-Verbal and Virtual Success!

 Session 3: Introduction to Social Media and Written Communication

-Presented by: Elaine Roberts, CIT Learning Technologies Support Coordinator and Kathy Thompson, Administrator for the Graduate School
+Presented by: Elaine Roberts, CIT Learning Technologies Support Coordinator and Kathy Thompson, Assistant to the Dean, Graduate School

 Register For Professional Development Sessions Here